BruceZu/galvanize_capstone/README.md

 ## Results
 Early in the project, I used Multinomial Naive Bayes to model the vectorized text.
 This gave me recall scores in the realm of 53% - 57%.
 Not bad, but I was hoping for scores in the neighborhood of the 70's.

 The next few iterations involved sklearn's Random Forest Classifier.
 This resulted in recall and f1 score of 98% - 99%.
 These scores are great!... but too good.
-This **Strong** __screamed__ data leakage, meaning there was something in the text itself that indicated the bill had passed.
+This  _screamed_ data leakage, meaning there was something in the text itself that indicated the bill had passed.

 Once the data leakage was (mostly) plugged up, I felt more confidence in my findings.
 Below are the largest factors and types of bills that determine wheter a bill will pass, in descending order after references to the first two items have been removed: